dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1701.md

 common properties available for many controls.

-When you select a control, that control’s properties appear in the Properties window.
+When you select a control, that control's properties appear in the Properties window.
 To change a property, just select it in the Properties window and make

 the change.
 Some properties give you some help.
 For example, if you need to